FlexSDKUser/FlexApp-iOS/README.md

-# FlexSampleMobAndriod-
+# FlexApp-iOS
-Flex Sample Mobile App for Andriod
+Flex App for iOS